-If you have specific questions not covered in this document, please lodge your query through Service Connect.
+If you have specific questions not covered in this document, please lodge your query through: https://ask.mq.edu.au/.

 LANTITE and Prior-to-school Teacher Education Students

 Students enrolled in the B Teach (birth to five) or Master of Teaching (birth - 5 years) courses are not required to undertake LANTITE.